gamersumit/InnoTunes/README.md

 # InnoTune Backend

 Welcome to the InnoTune Backend repository!
-This project is built using Django Rest Framework to support a music application with robust features including role-based user authentication, music uploads by artists, playlist management, and real-time updates using WebSockets.
+This project is built using Django Rest Framework to support a music application with robust features including role-based user authentication, music uploads by artists, playlist management, and real-time updates using WebSocket.

 ## Table of Contents